Are your Instagram hashtags not working? Top reasons and how to Fix it?

 #love – Instagram Repository Page

 These pages help reach a larger set of [new] audiences.
-Consumers on Instagram follow these hashtags repository religiously for new content pieces.
+Consumers on Instagram follow these hashtag repositories religiously for new content pieces.

 Further, It is important and simple to understand that hashtags on the platform are used with an idea to discover and be discovered – the usage of the right hashtags can put you in front of your [potential] target audience, even if they have not been connected with you ever before!

-Another example to understand the same is – A food blogger posts a picture like shown below – Citrus Detox Water Recipe, and then uses hashtags such as #FridayMornings #DetoxYourBody #DetoxWater #CitrusDetox.
+Another example to understand the same is a food blogger who posts a picture like the one shown below, Citrus Detox Water Recipe, and then uses hashtags such as #FridayMornings #DetoxYourBody #DetoxWater #CitrusDetox.
 Instagram users can now discover this post on the repository pages of the above hashtags.

 Instagram post cataloged